BayesianModelingandComputationInPython/BookCode_Edition1/README.md

 If you see any issues please create an issue on [the issue tracker](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1/issues)

 ## Code Website
+The notebooks can be viewed more easily at www.bayesiancomputationbook.com

 ## Environment installation
 To run the code you will need to install the correct packages in a computational environment.